The-Blooket-Hacks/Blooket-Hacks/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## ‎‎ <img width="18" src="https://cdn.discordapp.com/emojis/1012520645915062292"> ‎ ‎ Acknowledgments

 * We are NOT responsible for any actions taken on your account for using these hacks.
+(Definitely not while using EXPERIMENTAL hacks.)
 * We are in no way affiliated with Blooket in any way, shape or form.
 * This was created solely for educational purposes.